flatychen/springAppm/README.md

 # springAppm
-a simple java web architecture base spring
+* a simple java web architecture base spring
+* it is my best pritice for spring
+* haha...